kumarpit/arcade/README.md

 # Arcade
 A collection of classic games: Asteroids, Tetris, Battleships, Snake.
-These were made as personal exploration to programming and were developed by closely following tutorials online.
+These were made as a personal exploration to programming and were developed by closely following tutorials online.
 Developing games is defintely a fun way to learn about programming concepts!

 # Screenshots